25/09/2020 blog written by Dr. Jorge Palacios, MD, PhD, SilverCloud Health.

-The coronavirus pandemic has quickly become the No. 1 global health concern for governments and health organizations trying to contain the spread and to fully understand the nature of this new virus.
+In the past few weeks, the coronavirus pandemic has seen new spikes in cases worldwide, becoming again the No. 1 global health concern for governments and health organizations trying to contain the spread and rushing to find a vaccine.
 The resulting onslaught of information can be worrisome, regardless of if you’ve been directly affected.
 Keeping calm during these times of crises can be difficult but there ways in which you can ease your levels of stress and anxiety.

 Below are some tips on how you can maintain a healthy mind during this challenging time.